-A catheter procedure can be used as a diagnostic tool as well as a form of treatment for certain types of heart disease.
-Some types of heart disease stem from abnormalities in heart’s structure and may not be apparent immediately.
-Catheter procedures give surgeons an in-depth look at the arteries leading to your heart and correct structural problems that lead to irregular heartbeats, fatigue, and other potentially life-threatening symptoms.
+A catheter procedure can be a diagnostic tool as well as a form of treatment for certain types of heart disease.
+Some types of heart disease stem from abnormalities in the heart’s structure.
+They may not be apparent immediately.
+Catheter procedures give surgeons an in-depth look at the arteries leading to the heart.
+They also allow them to correct structural problems that lead to irregular heartbeats, fatigue, and other potentially life-threatening symptoms.

-Cardiac catheterization, also referred to as a “heart cath,” is a medical procedure that provides extremely detailed pictures of your coronary arteries.
-It allows your doctor to determine the type of illness or defect you’re experiencing and, in some cases, to treat the problem.
+Cardiac catheterization, also known as a heart catheterization, is a medical procedure that provides extremely detailed pictures of your coronary arteries.
+It allows your doctor to determine the type of illness or defect you have and, in some cases, to treat the problem.

 A catheter is a thin, flexible tube.
-It’s inserted into a blood vessel—usually in your groin, neck, or arm—and is guided toward your heart.
-Dye may be inserted into the catheter to help make the blood vessels and arteries more visible.
+Your doctor inserts it into a blood vessel and guides it toward your heart.
+They’ll usually use a vessel in your groin, neck, or arm.
+They may insert dye into the catheter to help make the blood vessels and arteries more visible.

-Cardiac catheterization treats septal defects, which are holes between the atria (sides) of your heart.
+Your doctor can also use cardiac catheterization to treat septal defects.
+These are holes between the atria, or sides, of your heart.
 In this case, the catheter carries a patch like an umbrella and places the device across the hole in the septum.

-Although you’ll be awake during the catheterization process, you’ll be given sedative medications to keep you comfortable.
-The medication is delivered through the same intravenous line through which the catheter is strung, so the procedure is minimally invasive.
-In most cases, the procedure will last between 30 minutes and an hour, according to National Institutes of Health (NIH) experts.
+Although you’re awake during the catheterization process, you’ll receive sedative medications to keep you comfortable.
+The medication enters your system through the IV that houses the catheter, so the procedure is minimally invasive.

-Heart cath procedures are performed in a hospital setting, most commonly as outpatient procedures.
-Preparation includes fasting for at least eight hours prior to catheterization.
-Risks and complications are uncommon, but may include:
+Heart catheter procedures occur in a hospital setting, most commonly as outpatient procedures.
+Preparation includes fasting for at least eight hours before catheterization.
+Risks are uncommon but may include:

-- accumulation of fluid between your heart and its outer covering
+- an accumulation of fluid between your heart and its outer covering

 - low blood pressure readings

-Recovery from cardiac catheterization is brief.
-You may be required to lie flat on your back for a few hours post-procedure.
-This is a precautionary measure against bleeding if the catheter was inserted into a vein in your groin.
+The recovery time after a cardiac catheterization is brief.
+You may need to lie flat on your back for a few hours after the procedure.
+This is a precautionary measure against bleeding.
 Residual soreness in the insertion area is possible.

 Catheter ablation is a very safe and highly effective procedure.
 It may take up to eight hours to complete.
-During this time, your vital signs will be monitored constantly.
-Recovery time is most often between one and six hours and consists of lying in bed without moving your legs to prevent bleeding.
-You may experience unusual fatigue for the first couple of days after catheter ablation, paired with occasional skipped or fluttery heartbeats.
-As you heal, the irregularity will correct itself.
+During this time, staff will monitor your vital signs constantly.
+During recovery, you’ll lie in bed without moving your legs to prevent bleeding.
+You may experience unusual fatigue for the first couple of days after catheter ablation.
+Your heart may occasionally skip a beat or feel fluttery.
+As you heal, this irregularity will correct itself.